Business networking - a natural solution

 Steve Goulette, Business Champion, Maidstone Borough Council and Alan Reading.

 Alan Reading is an award winning designer, has judged more than his fair share of design awards, hosted breakfasts, lunches, dinners, dinner dances, balls and networking events, compéred fashion shows, radio programmes and appeared on TV more than once, frequently on behalf of clients.
 He has presented for Business Link, Enterprise Agencies, Chambers of Commerce, at conferences and seminars for The Newspaper Society, the Association of Free Newspapers, The British Hardware Federation, for training and marketing companies on starting, promoting and marketing business.

-Alan is a business minded Designer (past President - and Chairman - of 3 Chambers in Kent) running his own business - Custom Marketing Resources (01622 820841) - in its' seventeenth year.
+Alan is a business minded Designer (past President - and Chairman - of 3 Chambers in Kent) running his own business - Custom Marketing Resources (01622 820841) - since 1994.
 Alan organises The Lenham Valley Business Association www.lenhambusiness.co.uk where he markets and presents the monthly network meetings.
 He is also chair of the central committee.
 LVBA has an annual 64 page business directory.
 For South Maidstone Business Association - see www.maidstonebusiness association.co.uk

 As if he hasn't taken on enough with his community spirit he is now chairman of Maidstone Tourism Association. www.maidstonetourism association.co.uk

 You will learn even more about him - and see what his customers say - on his website http://www.cmr-group.co.uk He is willing to provide free advice by phone too - even about websites.

 Register with CMR by email today - there's always something new to hear. email@example.com